Nextflow-Cloud/sync-chest/README.md

 # Sync Chest
-A plugin that uses an SQL database to sync a Minecraft virtual chest.
+A plugin that uses a database to sync a Minecraft virtual chest.